flammie/crispy-octo-fiesta/README.md

 This test is interesting since it shows how bad some of my otherwise favorite langauges are really quite bad indeed; string handling in C is quite pain.
+The standard for splitting in C is of course based on `strtok`, which is not very neat function to work with. `getline` or `getdelim` is a bit nicer.
+C++ does not have much more to help with, I went with string functions mainly, there would be another option of using more functional approach with string stream iterators probably, I don't find that style of programming very readable or maintainable and usually pain to write.

 ## Command-line arguments